mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 ###List Literals
 We define our lists inductively based on the pair-constructing `cons` function we defined earlier.
 We choose to name this function `quote` because it is treating the entire expression as a literal, rather than as a symbolic expression.
 More importantly, the syntax of passed lists is indistinguishable from a regular S-Expression, hence we are utilizing the *quoted* form of such an expression.

 The following definition has a rather sensitive notation.
-Quotes show that an atomic value is being matched rather than a portion of a pattern being labeled.
+Quotes show that an atomic value, that is, a value referred to in our grammar as `<atom>` or more importantly, a value referred to as `<var>` in our grammar of the Lambda Calculus, is being matched.
+This is unique from most cases in which a portion of a pattern is being labeled by a variable.
 Additionally, the italicized *ab...* is meant to label the first letter and rest of a string as `a` and `b`, respectively.

 <div>
 \begin{align*}